vanandrew/wbsurfer2/README.md

 pip install .
 ```

+You will also need `ffmpeg` and `wb_command` installed on your system and on your `PATH`.
+`wb_command` is part of the Connectome Workbench suite, which can be downloaded
+[here](https://www.humanconnectome.org/software/get-connectome-workbench). `ffmpeg` can be downloaded in many ways,
+but I recommend using a package manager like `apt` or `brew`.

 ## Usage

+> [!TIP]
+> Row indices passed into `wb_surfer2` are 0-indexed.
+This means that the first row is row 0,
+> the second row is row 1, and so on.
+This is -1 from the row indices given in the UI of Connectome Workbench.

-Once it's installed, you can run the `wb_surfer` command.
+Once it's installed, you can run the `wb_surfer2` command.
 The following is the help message:

 ```bash
 usage: wb_surfer2 [-h] -s SCENE_PATH -n SCENE_NAME -o OUTPUT [--width WIDTH] [--height HEIGHT] [-r FRAMERATE] [--num-cpus NUM_CPUS]